Skip to content

 sudo csf --update

-You can also run a forced update, which installs the latest available version of CSF regardless of whether an update is detected.
-This command will overwrite the current installation files even if you’re already up to date.
+You can also run a forced update, which installs the latest version of CSF available regardless of whether an update is found.
+This command will overwrite the current installation files even if you already have the latest version.

 sudo csf -uf

-To update CSF manually, verify the current running version with the command below:
+To update CSF manually, verify the current version with the command below:

 sudo csf -v